bbauska/W3Cx-1of5-CSS.0x/README.md

    alt="Illustration of a CSS Property." />
 </p>

--   In **Module 2**, we will first review HTML and then learn how to build CSS rules with some basic properties that adjust your HTML document\'s color, font or spacing.
+-   In <b>Module 2</b>, we will first review HTML and then learn how to build CSS rules with some basic properties that adjust your HTML document\'s color, font or spacing.

 <!------------------------------------------------------------------------------------------------>
 <!------------------------------ 03. css basics course visual (03) ------------------------------->